anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter08.rst

 Shaker
 ''''''

-Here are the scenarios :cite:p:`shakerscenarios` executed by Shaker:
+Here are the scenarios :cite:p:`shakerscenarios_ra1` executed by Shaker:

 -  OpenStack L2